e-senturk/G531GD-GT-GU-Hackintosh/README.md

 - Q-) I have bug kp error what can I do?
 - A-) Attach a debug and detailed information about bug.
 Without information I can't fix anything.

+- Q-) In windows my aroura lightning is not working?
+- A-) Disable SMBIOS in platform info "Disable SMBIOS by chaning true to false".
+Don't reinstall or update mac without reneabling it.